mikkokallio/networkdemo-iac/README.md

 ## Todo

 * VPN gateway
+* Key vault with private endpoint (in progress)
-* Key vault for SSH setup
+* Use key vault for SSH
 * VM enable logging to Log Analytics
-* Put e.g. private storage endpoint in dedicated subnet in the hub and add DNS zone
+* Block public access to storage and put e.g. private storage endpoint in dedicated subnet in the hub and add DNS zone
 * Add simple apps in VMs to generate some traffic
 * Use deployment script
 * Firewall workbook
 * Experiment with Azure DNS Private Resolver or Firewall as DNS Proxy
-* Block public access to storage
 * NSGs in subnets by default, move flow logs to those
 * Enable tagging
+* Load balancing
+* Some support for hybrid connectivity and Arc
+* Consider a mock implementation of landing zone architecture with segmentation into rg-management, rg-connectivity, and rg-lz for different types of landing zones / spokes.
+* Spokes could have some variety in the workloads, e.g. App Service or AKS.